heroku/hatchet/README.md

 The workflow generally looks like this:

 1. Make a change to the codebase
-2. Commit it and push to GitHub so it's publically available
+2. Commit it and push to GitHub so it's publicly available
 3. Execute your test suite or individual test
 4. Repeat until you're happy